 On-Page SEO Sidebar for Chrome

-On-Page SEO Sidebar is a Chrome extension for technical on-page SEO checks.
+On-Page SEO Sidebar is a Chrome extension for technical on-page SEO checks and page-specific Google Search Console query data.
 It opens in Chrome's side panel and analyzes the active tab's rendered DOM locally in your browser.

-The extension is useful when you want to inspect structured data, metadata and page signals during development, before publishing, or after a website change.
+The extension is useful when you want to inspect structured data, metadata and page signals, then compare them with the top queries, clicks, impressions, CTR and average position for the current URL.

 What It Checks